Rethink breast cancer's care guidelines for young women with breast cancer

 Use this book to help you and your loved ones navigate your diagnosis and treatment, and ensure that your unique needs are addressed in a timely manner.
 Write down any questions that you have, keep notes and important contact information, and share this info with your supporters so they can help you get access to the resources you need.

-A copy of the Care Guidelines comes
+A copy of the Care Priorities comes

 free with any purchase.